LLNL/RAJAPerf/README.md

 conventions that must be followed to ensure that all kernels interact with the performance suite machinery in the same way:

-1. Initialize the 'KernelBase' class object with KernelID, default size, and default sample count in the `class constructor`.
+1. Initialize the 'KernelBase' class object with KernelID, default size, and default repetition count in the `class constructor`.
 2. Implement data allocation and initialization operation for each kernel variant in the `setUp` method.
 3. Implement kernel execution for each variant in the `RunKernel` method.
 4. Compute the checksum for each variant in the `updateChecksum` method.